stuhlmueller/logistician/README.md

 **How can I log into the cloud instances manually?**

-Logistician saves the instance IP addresses in `ip-addresses.txt` in the experiment directory.
+Logistician saves the instance IP addresses in `machines.txt` in the experiment directory.
 Using these, you can log in using SSH:

 ```sh
 ssh -i ~/.logistician/ssh-key ubuntu@54.153.54.33